 Meeting Type Description Class Classes are held in a classroom at specific days and times.
 Field Trip A field trip is a visit or journey by students to a specified location to gain firsthand knowledge outside of the classroom.
-This is a means of providing a complementary and diverse learning environment.
+This provides a complementary and diverse learning environment.
 Individually Paced Instruction (IPI) Classes are taught in a variety of settings with faculty guidance, and in which students work at their own pace to complete course requirements.
 Students are expected to exhibit weekly progress and to follow the start/end dates specified on the class schedule.
 Mandatory Orientation A mandatory orientation is required.
 The course schedule will specify whether a mandatory orientation is in person or can be provided online via a program called Zoom.
-Open Entry/Closed Students may register at various times and must complete classes by an established dead Exit Proficiency-based instruction where students work at their own pace in an open lab se Students may register at various times and must complete classes by an established dead Delivery types may vary.
+Open Entry/Closed Exit Proficiency-based instruction where students work at their own pace in an open lab setting.
+Students may register at various times and must complete classes by an established deadline.
+Delivery types may vary.
 Online An online class is completely virtual.
-Course content is delivered asynchronously, so students can learn on their own time.
-Course content, assignments and test deadlines may be scheduled on a weekly basis, so students will need to consistently log into online courses to adhere to instructor deadlines.
-Online classes offer students the benefit of twenty-four hours, seven days a week accessibility to fit their life and work schedules.
-Instructors in online classes provide regular interaction and support through email, discussion forums, and assignment feedback.
-Some online classes may require proctored exams.
+Course content is delivered asynchronously, so stude can learn on their own time.
+Course content, assignments and test deadlines may be sche on a weekly basis, so students will need to consistently log into online courses to adhere to instructor deadlines.
+Online classes offer students the benefit of twenty-four hours, seven a week accessibility to fit their life and work schedules.
+Instructors in online classes provide regular interaction and support through email, discussion forums, and assignment feedback Some online classes may require proctored exams.
 Additional fees may be charged for proctored exams.
 Optional Orientation An optional orientation is not required, but attendance is strongly encouraged.
 The course schedule will specify whether an optional orientation is in person or can be provided online via a program called Zoom.
-WebLive is a live online class where students and instructors are connected in a virtual clavia Zoom.
-Just like an in-person class, a WebLive class takes place in real time, meeting same time each week.
-This allows students and instructors to be online at the same time ein classroom lectures, discussions, and real time activities.
-The high-quality and representation of WebLive courses requires that students have reliable Internet access, a web and a microphone.
+WebLIVE WebLive is a live online class where students and instructors are connected in a virtual classroom via Zoom.
+This hybrid model supplements class time with online lessons and activities.
+Just like an in-person class, a WebLive class takes place in real time, meeting at the same time each week.
+Although the balance of virtual and online learning time differs from class to class, the hybrid model offers students the best of both worlds.
+This allows students and instructors to be online at the same time engaging in classroom lectures, discussions, and real time activities.
+The high-quality and real-time interaction of WebLive courses requires that students have reliable Internet access, a web camera, and a microphone.